Afbomann/timetrackr/README.md

 # TimeTrackr

-Time tracking application built with Next.js and TailwindCSS
+Time tracking application built with Next.js and TailwindCSS.

 Employees can log into their account and see all their work shifts.</br>
 The employee is able to start and stop a shift which will be logged in a database.